DaveThw/auth-server/README.md

 ## How to use

-Refer to this tutorial on my blog:
+Refer to this tutorial on the original author's blog:

 <https://gock.net/blog/2020/nginx-subrequest-authentication-server/>

 ## Configure `.env`

 - `AUTH_PORT` -  Listening port of application (default: 3000)
-- `AUTH_PASSWORD` - Authentication password
+- `AUTH_PASSWORD` - Authentication password (fallback if username/password authentication doesn't work)
 - `AUTH_TOKEN_SECRET` - [JWT secret](https://en.wikipedia.org/wiki/JSON_Web_Token#Structure)
 - `AUTH_COOKIE_SECURE` - Secure attribute on authentication cookie sent from server.
 Set to `true` to enable, or if `AUTH_COOKIE_SECURE` is missing, defaults to `true`.

 Refer to [dotenv documentation](https://github.com/motdotla/dotenv#readme) for formatting.

 You can define a custom auth routine in `auth.js`.
 See `auth.example.js` for an example.
 If you don't configure a `auth.js` it will use default simple `AUTH_PASSWORD` password based authentication.

+## Configure `users.txt`

+- `username:hash` pairs.
+If the second half of the pair is not hash (those start with $) then it automatically converts it to one.
+Loaded on server start.
+- You can also append `:admin` to specify that the user is an admin

 ## Development